Important Skills for Interior Designer Jobs

-As of 2018, interior designers earned a median salary of about $53,470 per year, according to the U.S. Bureau of Labor Statistics (BLS).
-Job growth for the decade ending in 2026 is projected at 4%, which is one of the largest growth margins of all the artistic professions.
-For those willing to steer their interior design efforts toward commercial healthcare facilities, the projected growth is significantly higher.
+As of 2019, interior designers earned a median salary of about $56,040 per year, according to the U.S. Bureau of Labor Statistics (BLS).
+Job growth for the decade ending in 2029 is projected to decline.
+Job prospects should be best in high-income locations, because wealthy clients are more likely to engage in remodeling and renovating their spaces.

 What Kind of Skills Do You Need to be an Interior Designer?